What is Hepatitis B?

 Most people have no symptoms when they are first infected with hepatitis B.

-If there are symptoms, they usually develop within one to three months of infection and can include:
+If there are symptoms, they usually develop about two to three months after infection.
+Acute hepatitis B symptoms include:

 - loss of appetite